October 4, 2018

 CAUBO and RECODE seek to identify industry best practices and support administrators in learning about embedding greater social value in domains such as human resources, facilities management, procurement, investment, risk management, planning and budgeting and ancillary services.
 While many administrative officers are already familiar with social and sustainable procurement and social and sustainable investment, the aim is that eventually, all core administrative functions will have a more explicit social component.
 This initiative is designed to:

-a) outline these opportunities;
+- Outline these opportunities;

-b) learn about and overcome the barriers; and
+- Learn about and overcome the barriers; and